 Tenure and academic freedom carry not only great privileges but also vital responsibilities and obligations.
 In order to endure, a scholar-teacher’s academic freedom must be grounded on competence and integrity, including accuracy “at all times,” a respect for others’ opinions, and the exercise of appropriate restraint.
 Without adherence to these standards, those such as yourself invested with tenure’s power can carelessly and arrogantly intimidate and silence the less-powerful and then raise the shields of academic freedom and free expression against all attempts to stop such abuse.

 Update: Shortly after writing this post, I came across an excellent discussion of the Marquette controversy in the Acedeme Blog.
 You can find it here.

 And what about ELT?

 Moving from higher education to the more comfortable world of English Language Teaching, it seems that the profession is also facing similar questions, even though they are not as readily acknowledged.
-In an interesting post in Compelling Conversations the question is raised “why so many EFL and ESL textbooks are bland, boring, and heavily censored”.
+In an interesting post (update: no longer active) in Compelling Conversations the question is raised “why so many EFL and ESL textbooks are bland, boring, and heavily censored”.
 Here’s an answer: